-Almost anyone who provides a service to customers now requires need professional indemnity insurance.
+Almost anyone who provides a service to customers now requires professional indemnity insurance.
 Our online quote system instantly compares competitive quotes for over 500 different occupations and this number is constantly growing.

 Here are a just few examples of the occupations who will be required to obtain PI Insurance and reasons why it is so important for them.